 “[FEA] has allowed me to feel like I can make a difference in other people’s lives.”

 --Tiona Ramseur, Senior, Smyrna High School, Smyrna, Del.

-The Future Educators Association (FEA) is student organization dedicated to supporting young people interested in education-related careers.
+The Future Educators Association (FEA) is a national student organization dedicated to supporting young people interested in education-related careers.
 We are a national community of more than 10,000 student and mentor participants in school-based, grow-your-own-teacher programs.
 Since over 60% of teachers teach within 20 miles of where they went to high school, every community has an interest in proactively recruiting and supporting their next generation of local educators.

 Watch this 2014 video on what FEA looks like in one community in Delaware and why it matters.
 (Or check it out on YouTube and share.)